Saareem/gis-e4030-abm/README.md

  `node_capacity` | The number of customers allowed in each node, if  `with_node_capacity` is set to `True`.
 (Default: `2`) `logging_enabled` | Set to `True` to start logging simulations.
 (Default: `False`).
 The logs can be accessed in `results_dict['logs']`.
 Also if sanity checks fail, logs will be saved to file.
  `duration_days` | The number of days in simulation.
 If more than `1`, uses simulate_several_days - function.
 (Default: `1`)
  `day` | Starting week day.
-Relevant if opening hours are defined and user wants to simulate only one day.
+Relevant if popular times are defined and user wants to simulate only one day.
 (Default: `0` i.e. monday)
  `customers_together` | Proportion of customers shopping together.
 Number between 0 and 1.
 (Default: `0`)
  `realtime` | Set to `true` to allow customers to avoid each other by using real time path generators.
 (Default: `False`) WARNING: This will make code 3-4 time slower.